 2. Active vs Passive Talent

-By contrast, standard recruiting workflows naturally attract active job seekers - the roughly 30% of professionals who are applying to jobs.
+Standard recruiting workflows naturally attract active job seekers - the roughly 30% of professionals who are applying to jobs.
 Talent sourcing exists specifically to reach the other 70%.
-LinkedIn's data breaks the passive majority into segments: 45% who'd consider the right opportunity (approachable passives), 15% who are quietly networking, and roughly 15% who aren't thinking about work changes at all.
+LinkedIn’s data breaks this passive majority into segments: 45% who’d consider the right opportunity (approachable passives), 15% who are quietly networking, and roughly 15% who aren’t thinking about work changes at all.

-That means sourcing gives you access to 85% of the total workforce, compared to job postings that primarily reach the 25-30% actively looking.
+With proactive sourcing, you access 85% of the total workforce, compared to job postings that primarily reach the 25-30% actively looking.
 For hard-to-fill roles - specialized engineers, niche compliance professionals, executives - passive talent is often the only viable candidate pool.

 85% of the global workforce is reachable through proactive sourcing, while job postings primarily reach the 25% actively looking.